jbkopecky/botking/README.md

 # botking

+## Description

-Python robot that fills in BK satisfaction formular to get some free burger in a blink.
+Python robot that fills in BK satisfaction form to get some free burger in a blink.

-# Dependencies
-1. robobrowser (0.5.3)
+## Installation

+pip install -r requirements.txt